 - Study is the first to include 3D chemistry to understand how a star’s radiation heats or cools a rocky planet’s atmosphere

 - Information will help astronomers know where to search for life elsewhere

 - Researchers find that only planets orbiting active stars lose water to vaporization

-- Some planets, previously believed to be habitable, receive too much UV radiation to sustain life
+- Some exoplanets, previously believed to be habitable, receive too much UV radiation to sustain life

 In order to search for life in outer space, astronomers first need to know where to look.
 A new Northwestern University study will help astronomers narrow down the search.

 The research team is the first to combine 3D climate modeling with atmospheric chemistry to explore the habitability of planets around M dwarf stars, which comprise about 70% of the total galactic population.
 Using this tool, the researchers have redefined the conditions that make a planet habitable by taking the star’s radiation and the planet’s rotation rate into account.